 Interdisciplinary Art & Design Studies

-We live in a world of images.
+We live in a world of images and the impact of the visual on art and society grows greater every day.
 Websites, magazines, films, television and public art surround us.
 What impulses drive us to make and desire these images?
 How do we understand them?
 What do they do?
 How do they make meaning in a diverse world?

 Our alumni have found exciting ways to put their IADS degrees to work.
-Several work in galleries, many have gone on to graduate school and one IADS alumna designs t-shirts worn by rock stars!
+Several work in galleries and design firms, some have gone on to graduate school and one IADS alumna designs t-shirts worn by rock stars!